iScrapeData/toolbox/cloud_scraper/README.md

 Otherwise, you should not need the troubleshooting scripts below.
 I've F'd up enough for you.

 ## Upload Missing
-If for some reason the code leaves behind files, or you just want to verify files' existence for some reason, use the upload_missing.py (standalone) file to do work on the directory.
+If for some reason the code leaves behind files, or you just want to verify files' existence for some reason, use the upload_missing.py file to do work on the directory.

 This script has two functions. blob_metadata() simply searches for a file in gcs bucket. searchDestroy() searches for the file as well, but also uploads it if not found in gcs bucket and deletes it if it exists.